Russia is real cause of EU border crisis, US says

 "If they ignore our preparations and move forward, we will then react as rapidly as possible in consultation with our European and Nato allies," he said.

-Erdoğan had strained ties with the West long before he created the current Greek border emergency.
+Erdoğan had strained ties with the West long before he recently reopened his Greek border.

-The disputes covered Turkish human rights abuses, Russia arms deals, and gas drilling in Cypriot waters.
+The disputes covered Turkish human rights abuses, a Russia arms deal, and gas drilling in Cypriot waters.

 But the Idlib crisis was bigger than these, Satterfield indicated.